Henry-H-W/looney-tuney/README.md

 - The `python-rtmidi` library needs <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/">Microsoft C++ Build Tools</a> installed to run
 - `keyboard_to_midi.py` takes a keyboard's input and turns it into a midi file for demonstration purposes.
 Make sure you have no applications that may use the MIDI input open (such as DAWs) so that the script has no problem receiving the MIDI information from your device.
 - `midi_to_audio.py` records the audible file in 120bpm.
 This means, if the input midi is intended to be played with another bpm, the playbck may not sound correct.
-- `audio_to_spectrogram.py` produces a spectrogram of any wav or mp3 file
+- `audio_to_spectrogram.py` produces a spectrogram of any wav or mp3 file.
+- `audio_to_spectrogram.py` has GUI components that use the <a href="https://fonts.google.com/specimen/Lato">Lato Font Family</a>.
+Please install it or replace the font with one that is available on your device.

 ## References
 - <a href="https://medium.com/@alexissa122/generating-original-classical-music-with-an-lstm-neural-network-and-attention-abf03f9ddcb4">Generating Original Classical Music with an LSTM Neural Network and Attention</a>